ReLoop: Structured Modeling and Behavioral Verification for Reliable LLM-Based Optimization: Experiments and Results

 \textbf{+CoT $\to$ +CoT+L1.} L1 dominates execution recovery (+44.2pp Exec for DeepSeek, +5.8pp for Claude) and also improves accuracy.
 The mechanism is specific: when L1 detects infeasibility, IIS analysis identifies the minimal conflicting constraint set (e.g., ``\texttt{capacity\_limit} conflicts with \texttt{demand\_fulfillment}''), giving the LLM a precise diagnosis that enables targeted reformulation rather than blind retry.

 \textbf{+CoT+L1 $\to$ +CoT+L1+L2.} L2's contribution depends on error structure.
 On MAMO, L2 is the \emph{largest single accuracy contributor} for Claude (+4.4pp; 11 corrected, 2 regressed) and adds +2.0pp for DeepSeek (4 corrected, 0 regressed), because simpler problem structures produce \emph{localized errors}---missing constraints or objective terms---precisely the defects perturbation testing can detect.
 On RetailOpt-190, L2 contributes execution recovery (Claude: 99.5\%$\to$100.0\%) and practical accuracy gains (DeepSeek: 10.5\%$\to$11.1\% at $\epsilon\!=\!10^{-2}$), but strict accuracy ($\epsilon\!=\!10^{-4}$) is unchanged because errors are predominantly structural (incorrect decompositions that produce plausible perturbation responses).
 On IndustryOR, we compute relative objective deviation $|z_{\text{pred}} - z_{\text{ref}}|/|z_{\text{ref}}|$ for all non-crashed instances and find a bimodal distribution: 34\% have deviations below 1\% (subtle coefficient differences undetectable by perturbation) and 47\% exceed 10\% (fundamental structural misunderstandings unrepairable in 3 iterations), leaving almost no instances in the correctable range.
-The resulting principle: the verification--repair loop is effective when errors are both detectable by perturbation and correctable within the repair budget.
+Per-family breakdowns are in Appendix~\ref{app:family_analysis}.